jonas-g-laser/Gamification_of_Kulturpool/README.md

 # Gamification_of_Kulturpool
-This project aims to explore the redesign and enhancement of the existing website "Kulturpool" to make it more appealing to a broader audience.
+Understanding and developing Gamification Concepts of the Kulturpool